What Investors Look For in a Pitch Deck (2026 Guide)

 Here's an example:

-A: We are requesting $200,000 at $1,000,000 pre-money valuation to fund our business strategy and product roadmap.
-This will allow us to have 18 months of runaway to repeat and scale our business model.
+We are requesting $200,000 at $1,000,000 pre-money valuation to fund our business strategy and product roadmap.
+This will allow us to have 18 months of runway to repeat and scale our business model.

 For those of you who already have some investors on board, this is the time when you should be talking about those other investors and why those decide to invest.